rocq-prover/bot/internship_proposal_m2.md

 The objective of this internship is to design and implement a gradual migration of an existing OCaml codebase from Lwt to Eio, while maintaining functional integrity and performance.

-The project will give the student hands-on experience with OCaml 5's new concurrency model, morden systems programming, and contribute to the modernization of a real-world software system.
+The project will give the student hands-on experience with OCaml 5's new concurrency model, modern systems programming, and contribute to the modernization of a real-world software system.

 ### Proposed Work Plan